aframson/tuatuagye-1/readme.txt

  //so login -google sign in with the google api and hubtel forget password reset for the forget password button

  //may God help me

+ //i want to connect with product.php and which im currrently changing the name to engine.php, the goal is to have all my functions in one file so i can make calls to it with a route link and post my reponse via ajax back but i seem to be getting some wierd error